digidotcom/xbee-micropython/samples/power_management/idle_radio/README.md

 Run
 ---

-Open the aggregator in XCTU's API terminal so you can observe the frames output by the module, then compile and launch the application on the sensor module.
+Open the aggregator in XBee Studio's console so you can observe the frames output by the module, then compile and launch the application on the sensor module.

 Observe the output from MicroPython on the sensor module.
 The module will wake every 5 seconds, take a reading, and go back to sleep.
 Every 4th time the module